 - Sea salt for garnishing

-- Preheat the oven to 350 degrees F. Line an 8 x 8 brownie pan with parchment.
+- Preheat the oven to 350°F. Line an 8 x 8 brownie pan with parchment.

-- Combine the flour and cocoa powder in a bowl and whisk to combine.
+- Add the flour, cocoa powder and spice mix in a bowl and whisk to combine.

 - Melt the butter in a large pan.

 - Add the chocolate chips and stir until melted over a low heat.